Optimizing quantum error correction protocols with erasure qubits: Example of circuit conversion for decoding

 \section{Example of circuit conversion for decoding}

-We present an explicit example of the conversion of an erasure circuit to a stabilizer circuit, highlighting the difference between the exact conversion of Ref.~\cite{gu2023faulttolerant} and that the approximate conversion of Sec.~\ref{subsec:approximatedecoding}.
+We present an explicit example of the conversion of an erasure circuit to a stabilizer circuit, highlighting the difference between the exact conversion of Ref.~\cite{gu2023faulttolerant} and the approximate conversion of Sec.~\ref{subsec:approximatedecoding}.
 Consider a segment of an erasure circuit with three erasure locations and two entangling gates, as in Fig.~\ref{fig:example_erasure_circuit}(a).
-Assume that each erasure location has erasure rate $e$ and the ECs have false positive and negative detection rates $q$.
+Assume that each erasure location has erasure rate $e$ and that the ECs have false-positive and false-negative detection rates $q$.
 The EC outcomes have probabilities